- The Altamaha River supports the largest concentration of rare species of any river in Georgia.

 For the conservation staff at The Nature Conservancy and our many partners like the Georgia Department of Natural Resources, the Altamaha isn’t just a step on a conservation career path—it’s a career in and of itself.
 That’s because the Altamaha is special, even in a state blessed with an abundance of incredible rivers and streams.

 The Altamaha belongs to Georgia and Georgia alone.
 The basin includes the Ocmulgee and Oconee rivers and extends through 53 counties—draining nearly a quarter of the state.
 The Altamaha River begins where the Ocmulgee and Oconee meet, and then flows for 137 miles before emptying into the Atlantic near Darien.
 Its steady output of clean water sustains one of the most robust and healthy estuaries on the East coast.

 Along its course, the Altamaha supports the largest concentration of rare species of any river in the state.
 Its mainstem is undammed and free-flowing, creating a relatively intact and healthy ecosystem.

 The Conservancy long ago made the Altamaha River a focus of its freshwater and coastal conservation work, purchasing its first parcels in the watershed in the late 1960s – two small islands that are formed from the sediment and sand the river washes downstream.
 The Conservancy’s long commitment to the Altamaha and coast has become a testing ground for a bold new conservation strategy of protecting entire landscapes and ecosystems.

 A massive biological inventory of the watershed was begun in 1992 and completed four years later (although conservationists will point out that, as long as there are boots on the ground and in the water, inventories are never over).
 That study—which found more than 120 rare or endangered plant and animal species—informed the evolution of what is now one of the most successful conservation projects in Georgia.

-Working with the Georgia DNR and private landowners, the Conservancy has protected more than 100,000 acres of ecologically important lands within the watershed, including creating a 42-mile contiguous corridor of conserved lands all the way out to coastal barrier islands.
+Working with the Georgia DNR and private landowners, the Conservancy has protected more than 100,000 acres of ecologically important lands within the watershed, including creating a more than 50-mile contiguous corridor of conserved lands all the way out to coastal barrier islands.